nicholasjano/Leetcode-Solutions/Solutions/Python3/0009. Palindrome Number/README.md

 Question: https://leetcode.com/problems/palindrome-number/

 ## Intuition
 I can loop through `x` at most half the amount of digits.
 At each iteration, I can pull the last digit of `x` and place it in a new value, but in reverse order.
-I can then compare the two numbers and see if
+I can then compare the two numbers and see if they match.

 ## Approach
 - Cover the base case for negative numbers and numbers ending in 0.